 New Year’s Eve, or nochevieja in Spanish, falls smack dab in the middle of a nearly nonstop stretch of Spanish festivities that lasts from Christmas Eve until Three Kings’ Day on January 6.
-As the third-largest city in Spain, there’s tons to do on New Year’s Eve in Valencia.
-Take advantage of the not-too-chilly temperatures and ring in the new year valenciano style!
+And considering that it’s the third-largest city in Spain, there’s tons to do on New Year’s Eve in Valencia.
+Take advantage of the not-too-chilly temperatures and ring in the new year valenciano style.

 The countdown (and fireworks!)